jpdevries/eureka/README.md

     listSourcesRequestURL:'fakepi/listsources.php', // fetches a list of all media sources

     // OPTIONAL SETTINGS
-    fileUploadURL:undefined, // endpoint to send files to, removes upload components from UI if not set navTreeHidden:false, // initially hides the sidebar
+    touch:Modernizr.touch, // or use your own feature detection fileUploadURL:undefined, // endpoint to send files to, removes upload components from UI if not set navTreeHidden:false, // initially hides the sidebar
-    useLocalStorage:true, // whether or not to try and use localStorage to save state data displayFullTreePaths:false, // when imaged displays full paths in the tree allowRename:true, // disabling removes rename button from contextual menus allowDelete:true, // disabling removes delete button from contextual menus confirmBeforeDelete:true, // when enabled confirms before deleting items locale:'en-US', // i18n
+    useLocalStorage:true, // whether or not to try and use localStorage to save state data displayFullTreePaths:false, // when enabled displays full paths in the tree allowRename:true, // disabling removes rename button from contextual menus allowDelete:true, // disabling removes delete button from contextual menus confirmBeforeDelete:true, // when enabled confirms before deleting items storagePrefix:'eureka_', // prepended to localStorage keys
+    locale:'en-US', // i18n
-    mediaSource:0, // zero-based numeric index of current media source (will override localStorage) currentDirectory:undefined, // (will override localStorage)
+    mediaSource:0, // zero-based numeric index of current media source (will override localStorage) currentDirectory:'/', // (will override localStorage)
     debug:false, // when enabled traces debugging info to console.log
     headers: [{
         'Powered-By': 'Eureka by Markup.tips' // additional headers for XHR requests